data-solution-automation-engine/DIRECT/DIRECT_Documentation/ETL Framework - 8 - OMD Framework Detailed Design.md

       AND BATCH_INSTANCE_ID= <the inherited Batch Instance ID or 0 (zero)>
     ```

 1. The Module ID, (Module) Execution Status Code and Batch Instance ID are required since Modules can be potentially be executed in parallel from different Batches and it is required that OMD is able to select the correct running Instance.
-In this scenario the OMD Module Evaluation event will 'Abort' all Instances after the first of the parallel Instances based on the Module Instance ID value (which is a sequenced attribute).
+In this scenario the Module Evaluation event will 'Abort' all Instances after the first of the parallel Instances based on the Module Instance ID value (which is a sequenced attribute).

 1. In other words; the earliest instance will be allowed to continue to run, but all others will abort.

 1. Evaluate the current Module Instance (Module Evaluation event).
 This event performs the sanity checks and housekeeping for the OMD framework on Module level.
-It is the most complex part of the OMD pre-processing.
+It is the most complex part of the pre-processing.

 The following diagram highlights the evaluation actions: